ameerdhi7/react-tailwind-starter-template/README.md

 # Todo

-- writing examples of the common component.
+- Writing examples of the common components.
 - Auth Boilerplate.